espocrm/documentation/user-guide/export.md

 ### Step 1

-On the list view make a search with needed filters and select all results.
+On the list view make a search with needed filters and *Select All Results*.

 ![Select all results](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/user-guide/export/export-1.png)